Item configuration in Angular Toolbar component

 • The RadioButton component can be included by importing the RadioButton module from ej2-buttons.

-• Initialize the RadioButton in template property, in which the Toolbar item type set as Input.
+• Initialize the RadioButton in template property, where the Toolbar item type is set as Input.

-• Related RadioButton component properties are also can be configured like as below.
+• Related RadioButton component properties can also be configured as shown below.

 new RadioButton({ label: 'Radio', name: 'default', checked: true })

-Above steps applicable for all ‘Syncfusion’ input based components.
+The above steps apply to all Syncfusion input based components.

 import { Component, ViewChild } from '@angular/core';